7 REASONS WHY “COST REDUCTION” ATTEMPTS AFTER DESIGN DOESN’T

 may have always depended on the skill and judgement of people who may be “maxed

-out” on similar demands on other products or they may even be gone.
+out” on similar demands on other products.

 • Supply chain problems.
 Older products, and even new ones, may depend on